Nick Foles: 2013 season

 Going into training camp, new head coach Chip Kelly announced that Foles would compete with Vick and newly drafted rookie Matt Barkley for the Eagles starting quarterback job in the 2013 season.
 Going into preseason, it became clear that the job was a two-way battle between Foles and Vick.
 Foles played average during preseason while Vick excelled past him.
 On August 20, it was announced that Vick would start the season and Foles would be the backup.

 Foles saw his first game in action during a Week 4 loss against the Denver Broncos.
-He completed 3 out of 4 attempted passes for a total of 49 yards and one touchdown, with no interceptions.
+He completed 3 out of 4 attempted passes for 49 yards and a touchdown, with no interceptions.

-On October 6, Foles entered the game against the New York Giants in the second quarter, after Vick suffered a hamstring injury.
-Foles completed 16 of 25 passes for 197 yards and 2 touchdowns, leading the Eagles to a 36–21 win over the Giants.
+During Week 5, Foles entered the game against the New York Giants in the second quarter, after Vick suffered a hamstring injury.
+Foles completed 16 of 25 passes for 197 yards and two touchdowns, leading the Eagles to a 36–21 road victory over the Giants.
 Later in the week, it was announced that Foles would get the start in Week 6 against the 0–4 Tampa Bay Buccaneers, after Vick was declared unable to start due to his injury.
-In his Week 6 start on October 13, Foles had one of the best starts of his career, completing 22 of 31 passes for 296 yards and 4 total touchdowns (3 passing, 1 rushing) in a 31–20 win over the Bucs, a performance that earned him NFC Offensive Player of the Week.
+Foles had one of the best starts of his career, completing 22 of 31 passes for 296 yards and four total touchdowns (three passing, one rushing) in the 31–20 victory, a performance that earned him NFC Offensive Player of the Week.